Early Pregnancy Fetal Heart Beat – Now you see it, now you don’t

 heart-beat

-M mode enables the calculation of the heart beat.
+M mode enables the calculation of the heartbeat.
 It is 144 bpm.
 The M mode cursor is placed through the heart and the regular flicker of the heart beat can clearly be seen on the M mode trace.

 The following patient presents with PV bleeding.